Chiquis arrasa en Instagram con sus últimas 5 publicaciones en redes

-Chiquis (@chiquis) ha causado furor en Interne con las últimas publicaciones que realizó en las últimas horas.
-Los 5 post de historias y fotografías, lograron más de 424.038 de interacciones entre sus más fieles seguidores.
+Chiquis (@chiquis) causó un gran éxito en su perfil de Instagram por las últimas publicaciones que realizó en las últimas horas.
+Los 5 posteos de historias y fotografías, lograron más de 255.276 de interacciones entre sus aficionados.

 Los posts más relevantes son: